MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamScheduleSchedulingGroup.md

 Replace an existing schedulingGroup.
 If the specified schedulingGroup doesn't exist, this method returns 404 Not found.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgGroupTeamScheduleSchedulingGroup](/powershell/module/Microsoft.Graph.Teams/Update-MgGroupTeamScheduleSchedulingGroup?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)